driessenslucas/researchproject/Updated_Thesis.md

 #### 17.1.1.
 Utilizing the MPU6050 Gyroscope for Precise Orientation

-- **Experiment E1 - Gyroscope Calibration**: Testing the MPU6050 gyroscope's ability to correct the car's orientation for accurate navigation, aiming to refine control over the vehicle's movement through maze environments. <https://github.com/driessenslucas/researchproject/assets/91117911/32d9e29f-6d5a-4676-b609-2c08923ca1ac>
+- **Experiment E1 - Gyroscope Calibration**: Testing the MPU6050 gyroscope's ability to correct the car's orientation for accurate navigation, aiming to refine control over the vehicle's movement through maze environments (see Video E1 in the Video References section).
-- **Experiment E2 - Navigational Corrections**: Addressing alignment issues when attempting precise 90-degree turns and realigning the car's forward movement to rectify a persistent ~3-degree offset. <https://github.com/driessenslucas/researchproject/assets/91117911/624b40f2-bee8-49f6-961d-1f72ab18fe13>
+- **Experiment E2 - Navigational Corrections**: Addressing alignment issues when attempting precise 90-degree turns and realigning the car's forward movement to rectify a persistent ~3-degree offset (see Video E2 in the Video References section).

 ### 17.2.
 Enhancing Movement Precision with Encoders

 The pursuit of enhancing the RC-car's movement precision led us to experiment with rotary encoders.
 These devices, integrated to measure wheel rotations accurately, were essential in our efforts to improve straight-line movements and address the challenges of hardware reliability in real-world applications.

-- **Experiment E6 - Encoder Implementation**: Introducing rotary encoders to the setup, hoping to gain more precise control over the car's movements by accurately measuring wheel rotations, thus refining the vehicle's navigation capabilities. <https://github.com/driessenslucas/researchproject/assets/91117911/9728e29a-d2fa-48fa-b6e0-e2e1da92228f>
+- **Experiment E6 - Encoder Implementation**: Introducing rotary encoders to the setup, hoping to gain more precise control over the car's movements by accurately measuring wheel rotations, thus refining the vehicle's navigation capabilities (see Video E6 in the Video References section).
-- **Experiment E7 - Troubleshooting Encoder Malfunction**: Addressing a malfunction with one of the encoders that halted further tests, highlighting the practical challenges of maintaining hardware reliability. <https://github.com/driessenslucas/researchproject/assets/91117911/b9ce2cc3-85fd-4136-8670-516c123ba442>
+- **Experiment E7 - Troubleshooting Encoder Malfunction**: Addressing a malfunction with one of the encoders that halted further tests, highlighting the practical challenges of maintaining hardware reliability (see Video E7 in the Video References section).

 ### 17.3.
 Real-World Application Tests

 Moving beyond controlled environments, I conducted tests in both outdoor and indoor settings to evaluate the RC-car's performance in real-world conditions.
 These tests were crucial for assessing the practical application of my research findings and understanding the challenge of accurately translating simulation models to real-world applications.

-- **Experiment E9 - Outdoor Navigation Test**: Navigating the RC-car on uneven outdoor surfaces, where variations greatly affected performance, underscoring the importance of environmental factors in autonomous navigation. <https://github.com/driessenslucas/researchproject/assets/91117911/02df8a25-b7f0-4061-89b7-414e6d25d31c>
+- **Experiment E9 - Outdoor Navigation Test**: Navigating the RC-car on uneven outdoor surfaces, where variations greatly affected performance, underscoring the importance of environmental factors in autonomous navigation (see Video E9 in the Video References section).
-- **Experiment E11 - Indoor Controlled Test**: Conducting controlled indoor tests to closely monitor and adjust the RC-car's navigation strategies, reflecting on the complexities of sim-to-real transfer. <https://github.com/driessenslucas/researchproject/assets/91117911/ce0f47e9-26cd-459e-8b26-ff345d1ee96b>
+- **Experiment E11 - Indoor Controlled Test**: Conducting controlled indoor tests to closely monitor and adjust the RC-car's navigation strategies, reflecting on the complexities of sim-to-real transfer (see Video E11 in the Video References section).

 \pagebreak